-EEA UCITS Schemes marketed in Greece are subject to a set filing fee.
-The amount per compartment or per UCITS with no compartments is EUR 1,000, plus 2.4% stamp duty.
+EEA UCITS Schemes marketed in Greece are subject to a set notification fee.
+The amount per subfund/compartment or per UCITS with no compartments is EUR 1,000, plus 2.4% digital transaction duty.
 The fee is payable on the day the notification application is filed with the HCMC.

-EEA UCITS Schemes which are marketed in Greece on 30th June each year are subject to a set annual fee.
+UCITS Schemes which are marketed in Greece on 30 June each year are subject to a set annual contribution fee.

-The amount per compartment or per UCITS with no compartments is EUR 1,000, plus 2.4% stamp duty.
+The amount per sub-fund/compartment or per UCITS with no compartments is EUR 1,000, plus 2.4% digital transaction duty.
 The fee is payable in July each year.

-The EEA Management Company of the EEA UCITS Scheme is responsible for paying the above-mentioned fees to the HCMC.
+The EEA Management Company of the EEA UCITS Scheme is responsible for paying the abovementioned fees to the HCMC.